trangia-alcohol-stove2

 The hiker that enjoys cooking their own hiking meals and making some gourmet meals for 1 to 2 hikers can’t go wrong with a Trangia stove.

 If you want to buy your very own Trangia stove system you can do so via the following link.
-This takes you to Eastern Mountain Sports, and I may receive a commission.
+This takes you to Amazon, and I may receive a commission.
 Help support the site and what I do here!

 Happy hiking and Hike for Purpose!